Le Tonkinois Varnish

 Can you recommend a good dealer?

-We are independent of Eberspacher and do not have direct contact with dealers except when purchasing spare parts.
-Thus we are unable to recommend specific dealers but larger dealers usually deal with more heaters so may be more familiar with your problem than some of the smaller dealers.
+I am independent of Eberspacher and do not have direct contact with dealers except when purchasing spare parts.
+Thus I am unable to recommend specific dealers but larger dealers usually deal with more heaters so may be more familiar with your problem than some of the smaller dealers.
 A list of dealers is on Eberspacher's website.
 Eberspacher UK are actively working with all their dealers to maintain and improve standards of service.
 A new accreditation scheme has recently been implemented so you should ask if your dealer is accredited.

 Where can I get Eberspacher manuals?

 See our manuals page.
-If all else fails contact us.
+If all else fails contact me.

 How long are Eberspacher spare parts manufactured?